 - Scientific Writing

 How long does the program last?

 The length of your Nurse Educator program will vary greatly depending on the level of education you are pursuing.
-If you are earning your Master’s of Science in Nursing with this specialization, then you are looking at 3 to 4 years of training before receiving your certification.
-On the other hand, if you are enrolled in a bridge program, the completion time may be reduced to 2 years of full-time study.
+If you are earning your Master of Science in Nursing with this specialization, you are looking at 3 to 4 years of training before receiving your certification.
+On the other hand, if you are enrolled in a bridge program, completion time may be reduced to 2 years of full-time study.
 Similarly, if you are part of a doctoral program and working towards earning a DNP (Doctor of Nursing Practice) or a Ph.D.
-(Doctor of Philosophy) in Nursing, then you are looking at anywhere between 3 and 5 years of learning.
+(Doctor of Philosophy) in Nursing, you are looking at anywhere between 3 and 5 years of learning.

 Are there any clinical hours required?

 Nurse Educator programs are among the very few nursing degree tracks that require little to no clinical hours.
 Although the exact number depends on the state, school, and certification you are pursuing, you should expect to carry out approximately 120 clinical practicum hours for your Nurse Educator training.
 During this time you will enhance your clinical expertise to gain more firsthand experience when teaching students how to manage rotations and various medical situations in the workplace.
 You will conduct lab simulations with your pupils and dedicate most of your teaching practicum to providing them with clinical instruction.

 Can you join an online Nurse Educator program?